vala-lang/awesome-vala/README.md

 ## Graphic Libraries

 - [Cairo](https://cairographics.org/) - A 2D graphics library with support for multiple output devices.
 This is pretty much the default library you get in Vala.
 - [SDL2](https://www.libsdl.org/) - A cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL, Direct3D, and Vulkan.
-Community bindings are available [here](https://gitlab.gnome.org/GNOME/vala-extra-vapis).
+Bindings are included in Vala and will be available starting with Vala 0.52.
 - [GRX](https://github.com/ev3dev/grx) - A graphics library for simple graphics displays (think 1-bit displays or Adafruit's PiTFT displays).
 It also includes keyboard, mouse, joystick and touchscreen input support.
 - [GEGL](http://gegl.org/) - A data flow based image processing framework, providing floating point processing and non-destructive image processing capabilities.
 Think of it as "Reactive Programming for Images".
 - [Babl](http://gegl.org/babl/) - A dynamic, any to any, pixel format translation library.